Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/8-Media control/index.en.md

 {{< admonition type=info title="‎ " open=true >}}
-It is not mandatory to specify the *".png"* extension in the file name.
+If you don’t plan to target Windows platform, then it is not mandatory to specify the *".png"* extension in the filename.
 {{< /admonition >}}